 In summary, an accurate description would reveal a creative thinker and problem solver with diverse interests, laughs easily and believes that any young man who hasn't read Jules Verne has missed a great author.

 Twain once opined “Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So, throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in the sails.
 Explore.
 Dream.
 Discover!"
-Makes sense, no?
+Makes sense, yes?

 Coffee, lunch, bungee jumping...you know, the usual first-date stuff...or dancing at Antwerp Station ( see: http://www.youtube.com/watch?v=7EYAUazLI9k )